anttisalonen/progbook/rst/lang.rst

 Typing
 ------

+  If someone claims to have the perfect programming language, he is either a fool or a salesman or both.

+  -- Bjarne Stroustrup

 Most programming languages come with a more or less sophisticated type systems.
 The type system defines how the types of variables and functions are used and interpreted.

 A common example is the following expression: